 Figure 2 shows the distribution of wind speeds at the new meteorological station.
 It is important to note that the distribution of the recorded wind speeds matches well the expected theoretical distribution of environmental data (e.g., Weibull distribution).

 The checked and adjusted time-series was analyzed to estimate the 10th percentile wind speed, which was in the order of 1.6 m/s (see Figure 3).

 Figure 2 - The Frequency Distribution of Wind Speed at Alternative Meteorological Station.

 Figure 3 – Probability of Exceedance Wind Speed at Alternative Meteorological Station.

 Case Study 2

-CAS Group was retained as technical advisor by a fund pursuing an investment in a proposed LNG Export Terminal to be located in the United States.
-As part of the diligence effort, CAS Group was asked to review the siting study for a proposed LNG facility.
+CAS Group was retained as the technical advisor by a fund pursuing an investment in a proposed LNG Export Terminal.
+As part of the due diligence effort, CAS Group was asked to review the siting study for a proposed LNG facility.

 The proposed site is along the coast.
 We were advised that the 10th and 90th percentile wind speeds, 2.1 m/s and 8.8 m/s, respectively, were developed based on analysis of a 60-year wind speed record collected from a nearby meteorological station.

 We identified several issues with the original analysis of wind data.
-These included the use of wind speeds that were not adjusted to 10 m anemometer height; inexplicable use of subsets of the available record as opposed to the full record; and, incorrect quality assurance and interpolation of the recorded wind speed time-series resulting in the introduction of an artificial bias in the time-series.
+These included the use of wind speeds that were not adjusted to 10 m anemometer height; inexplicable use of subsets of the available record as opposed to the full record; and incorrect quality assurance and interpolation of the recorded wind speeds resulting in the introduction of an artificial bias in the time-series.

-As a result of the reduction in the wind speed for dispersion modeling, several changes to the projects were necessitated to bring the project into compliance.
+As a result of the reduction in the wind speed for dispersion modeling, several changes to the projects were necessitated.

 Figure 4 – Comparison Between the Original Probability of Exceedance Curve (red) and the One Prepared by CAS Group shown in black.